Sayantan-Sen-2003/BlogPost/README.md

 - Login Page via email-password or Firebase
 - LightMode/DarkMode
 - Active DashBoard for Users, Post- access & control
+- A customised search layout to search required post as and when needed
 - Commments,Edits,Like ,Delete added for comments.
 - Backend encrypted database for user details,posts,comment .